l4rm4nd/VoucherVault/README.md

 | `PORT`                   | Defines a custom port.
 Used to set `CSRF_TRUSTED_ORIGINS` in conjunction with the `DOMAIN` environment variable for the Django framework.
 Only necessary, if VoucherVault is operated on a different port than `8000`, `80` or `443`. | `8000`                     | Optional            |
 | `REDIS_HOST`             | Defines the Redis instance to use for Django-Celery-Beat task processing.                                       | `redis`                    | Optional            |

-> [!TIP]
-> If you plan to run VoucherVault behind a reverse proxy, please ensure to define the environment variables `DOMAIN` and `SECURE_COOKIES` correctly.

 ## 🔔 Notifications

 Notifications are handled by [Apprise](https://github.com/caronc/apprise).